peterbuoy/abyssal-discord-bot/README.md

 - npm v7.21.1 or higher

 # Linting and Formatting
+Linting is done via eslint: `npm run lint`

+Formatting is done via prettier: `npm run format`

-This repo uses eslint along with the typescript plugin and parser.
+This repo uses ESlint along with the typescript plugin and parser.

-You can manually run the linter by typing in `npm run lint` in the command line.

-It is highly recommended to install the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for vs code as it will allow you to see errors and warnings as you make them :)
+It is highly recommended to install the [ESlint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for vs code as it will allow you to see errors and warnings as you make them :)

-Formatting is done via prettier.
+Installing the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#review-details) for vs code is also recommended, which will allow you to format your code on save.
+Currently the `.prettierrc` configuration file is empty so the formatting style is the Prettier default.

+Prettier formatting will override any eslint warnings with the current configuration.

 # Setup
 Secrets and tokens will be stored in the `.env` file, which needs to be manually populated on the instance.
 Depending on the implementation of authorization, certain secret values will also be stored in a file likely called 'credentials.json'.